Simulation-Based Discharge Program

 The Simulation-Based Discharge Program currently serves caregivers of children with tracheostomy or gastrostomy tubes.

-For tracheostomy (trach tube), a pediatric surgeon places a tube inside an incision in the neck.
+For tracheostomy (trach tube), a pediatric surgeon makes a cut in the neck and places a tube inside.
 This tube opens into the windpipe and helps your child breathe.
 It also provides a way to clean out mucus and other lung secretions.

 A tracheostomy may help if your child experiences the following airway and breathing conditions: